Qianqianwang/TargetTesting/Chronon_recording_instructions.md

 11. Click “Save”.

-12. Click the “Start recording” icon.

-13. Now you can start your assignment using the JetUML GUI that is already started in step 6.
+12. Now you can start your assignment using the JetUML GUI that is already started in step 6.

 Enjoy and good luck with your assignment!